bytebraid/lobsters/README.md

 # 🦞 What's all this then?

 Welcome Lobsters.
-The tank is web portal that delivers live audio streaming.
-Independently broadcast your content or restream any other media from a URL.
+The tank is web portal that delivers live audio streaming via [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).
+Independently broadcast your personal content or restream any other media from a URL.
-The tank is fully contained and primed for self-hosting on cloud or VPS resource.
-Make your internet presence 24/7 and share the sounds you love.
+The tank is fully contained and primed for self-hosting on cloud or low-cost VPS.
+Manifest your internet presence with 24/7 internet radio, share the sounds you love or stream live and direct to your audience.

-The magical Lobster Bisque web portal serves up your curated music, podcasts and playlists, and exposes an [IceCast](https://icecast.org/) endpoint should you wish to waylay your radio station with a live event or show.
+The magical Lobster Bisque web portal serves up your curated music, podcasts and playlists.
+The container exposes an SSL-secured port for [IceCast](https://icecast.org/), so you can interrupt regular broadcasting with a live radio show!
+We like [Butt](https://danielnoethen.de/butt/) for streaming live audio to the Lobster Tank.

-Novel features provided from the Bisque Kitchen interface allow skipping over content, interrupting the stream with items from your custom catalogue and delivering text-to-speech shout outs over your very own airwaves.
+Novel features provided from the Bisque Kitchen interface allow skipping over content, interrupting the stream with anything from your configured catalogue and muxing text-to-speech shout outs over your airwaves.

 Powered by [LiquidSoap](http://www.liquidsoap.info/) and [nginx](https://nginx.org/) via [SWAG](https://hub.docker.com/r/linuxserver/swag)